-It is the policy of Atlantis Charter School and its staff that regular attendance in all classes is essential to the learning process and establishes good work habits.
-Therefore, parents/guardians have a legal responsibility to ensure that their child or children are in attendance and on time every day of the school year.
+It is the philosophy of Atlantis Charter School and its staff that regular attendance in all classes is essential to the learning process and establishes good work habits.
+Therefore, parents/guardians have an ethical and legal responsibility to ensure that their child or children are in attendance and on time.
+By encouraging attendance and promptness, it will create self-discipline and responsibility that will prepare our students for the demands of the future.
+It affirms that students will be aware that tardiness, cutting, excessive absence and/or truancy will jeopardize their success in school and beyond.